The Zendesk Support mobile app is designed to quickly triage and address your support tickets.

 Working with views

-You can access all of your ticket views in the new Zendesk Support mobile app.
+You can access up to 12 global and eight personal views from the Zendesk Support mobile app.
 Views can be found and managed through the Tickets screen.

 This section covers the following topics: